The Commission-Driven Agent

 The life insurance industry in Malaysia is evolving fast, largely due to the fact that our government has earmarked one of the Economic Transformation Programme’s Entry Project Points (EPP) to address the high incidence of underinsurance and uninsurance.
 Couple that with the propagation of user-friendly financial management platforms, as well as educational websites, and we have competitively-priced policies on easily accessible platforms emerging rapidly in the market.

 One such service-provider, born from this evolution, is ‘U For Life’, which allows consumers to bypass insurance agents and purchase insurance for themselves directly online.
 A check by Loanstreet shows that an e-policy can be customised, reviewed and confirmed in 10 minutes, after which coverage instantly takes effect.
-‘U For Life’ follows a step-up type policy, which increases in accordance with buyer's age.
+‘U For Life’ follows a step-up type policy, which increases in accordance with the buyer's age.

 Also, due to the fact that the company is purely online, incurring only essential costs, they have the competitive edge when it comes to price.
 Life insurance protection of RM100,000 can be purchased for a premium starting from just under RM10/month – considerably lower than if one were to purchase a policy through an agent.